 Book online through the COVID-19 Vaccine Service for NI or call 0300 200 7813.

-If you are taking an immunosuppressant but are being told you are not eligible for the vaccine, we have created a letter of support for you to share with your GP.
+If you are aged 16 or 17 years old and taking an immunosuppressant but are being told you are not eligible for the vaccine, we have created a letter of support for you to share with your GP.

 If you live in Wales: People aged 16 or over who live with a severely immunosuppressed adult can complete a self referral form on the NHS website to book their vaccine.